PaddlePaddle/Paddle/doc/design/ops/sequence_decoder.md

 Both of them are two-level `LoDTensors`

 - the first level represents `batch_size` of (source) sentences;
-- the second level represents the candidate word ID sets for translation prefix.
+- the second level represents the candidate ID sets for translation prefix.

 for example, 3 source sentences to translate, and has 2, 3, 1 candidates.